zeroluck/docs/sources/reference/lib/using-scim.md

 ```
 -->

-Same applies for groups, you can use updateGroupString with ScimGroup as a parameter.
+The same steps apply for groups.
+You can use *updateGroupString* with
+ScimGroup as a parameter.

 <!--